 So why isn’t this awareness sweeping through graphic design the way it has through other design industries?
 Perhaps it’s because our creative counterparts who design buildings, spaces, and products learn about sustainability issues in school.
 They also have certifications setting a baseline from which to start, and then push beyond.
 If communication design schools could add sustainable design thinking to their curriculum, not only would it create that needed baseline for our industry, but it would also produce an army of young, motivated designers equipped with this new (and much needed) set of tools – ready to offer great value to any design firm / business.

 Relying solely on the educational system to rescue our industry is folly, though, because the need for sustainability has already occurred, and our industry must act immediately.
 Those interested in sustainable design must begin pushing beyond the basics.
 We need to seek out and share our innovations, processes, and successes.
 No more intro to sustainability.
 Let’s take the conversation to the next level and start making real change happen.
 In the words of Ric Grefé, “If you don’t like change, you’ll like irrelevancy even less.”

 What do you think?

-Gage Mitchell is partner and Designer at Modern Species, a sustainable brand design studio specializing in the organic products industry.
+Gage Mitchell (article author) is partner and Designer at Modern Species, a sustainable brand design studio specializing in the organic products industry.
 Past AIGA Wisconsin and Charlotte board member.
 Adopter of the Designers Accord.
 Editorial Director of the Living Principles website.